 For more than two years, hundreds of children from Bagega suffering from lead poisoning have been waiting for their village to be cleaned, so that they can receive urgent medical attention.
 The Federal Ministry of the Environment visited Zamfara state last week, and announced the start of remediation activities in Bagega, together with the Zamfara Environment Ministry and Terragraphics International Foundation.
 Since 11 February, TerraGraphics and Ministry of Environment teams have been working in Bagega.

 “MSF is very happy to see that the work has finally begun after such a long delay.
 We have long been preparing to provide lifesaving treatment to the children of Bagega,” said Ivan Gayton, MSF country representative in Nigeria.
-“We can only begin, however, once the remediation process is well under way, and neighbourhoods are certified free of contamination by environmental engineering experts such as TerraGraphics.”
+“We can only begin, however, once the remediation process is well underway, and neighborhoods are certified free of contamination by environmental engineering experts such as TerraGraphics.”

 MSF looks forward to working closely with the Ministry of Environment, expecting that the newly-released funds will be used promptly, appropriately and according to the plan and memorandum of agreement signed between TerraGraphics and the Ministry.